 It should add value to the main content/article submitted, by providing key insights about the core area.
 Cases reports must be brief and follow a clear format such as Cases and Methods Section (That describe the nature of the clinical issue and the methodology adopt to address it), discussion section that analyzes the case and a Conclusion section that sums up the entire case.

-Editorials are concise commentaries on a currently published article/issue on the various field of biomedical sciences.
+Editorials are concise commentaries on a currently published article/issue on food, nutrition, dietetics and other related branches of biomedical science and investigations.
 Editorial office may approach for any such works and authors must submit it within three weeks from the date of receiving invitation.

 Letters to the Editor/Concise Communications

 Letters to the editor should be limited to commentaries on previous articles published with specific reference to issues and causes related to it.
 It should be concise, comprehensive and brief reports of cases or research findings.
 It does not follow a format such as abstract, subheads, or acknowledgments.
 It is more a response or the opinion of the reader on a particular article published and should reach the editor within 6 months of article publication.